The local-global conjecture for scheduling with non-linear cost: The global order property

 since $\phi_{ji}(t)>1$ by $p_i<p_j$.

 We introduce the following notation.
-Denote the jobs in $B$ by $1,\ldots,k$ for some integer $k$, and for some job $1\leq h\leq k$ denote by $l_h$ the total processing time of all jobs from $1$ to $h$.
+Denote the jobs in $B$ by $1,\ldots,k$ and for every job $1\leq h\leq k$ denote by $l_h$ the total processing time of all jobs from $1$ to $h$.
 We show the inequality, by analyzing separately the contribution of jobs $h\in B$, and of the jobs $i,j$.
 By definition of $\phi_{ji}$ we have

 which implies